-The research interests of the faculty collectively represent most areas of biology and can be described in five main overlapping concentrations:
+The research interests of the faculty collectively represent most areas of biology and can be described in six overlapping concentrations:

 Research includes diverse aspects of adaptation, animal movement and habitat selection, sexual selection, social behavior, community assembly, stress, insect-plant interactions, speciation, evolution, metamorphosis, and wildlife management.

 Research focus includes diverse aspects of conservation, habitat loss and fragmentation, range expansion and contraction, invasion ecology, extinction risk, stress physiology, adaptation, resilience, ocean acidification, and climate change.